Skip to main content

 If Walls Could Talk—Ours Would Never Stop

-The Taft Museum of Art (TMA) is one of the most unique art museums in America.
+The Taft Museum of Art (TMA) is a truly unique art museum.
 Its collection galleries are located in the Baum-Longworth-Sinton-Taft historic house—downtown Cincinnati’s oldest wooden residence still in its original location.
 The mansion was home to several prominent Cincinnatians, including Martin Baum, Nicholas Longworth, David Sinton, Anna Sinton Taft, and Charles Phelps Taft.

 The Taft historic house was built around 1820 for Martin Baum, an early Cincinnati businessman, and purchased in 1830 by Nicholas Longworth.
 Longworth hired Robert S. Duncanson, the first Black American artist to earn an international reputation, to paint eight landscape murals.
 These are now recognized as the most significant pre-Civil War domestic murals in the United States.